OkunaOrg/okuna-docs/source/app-setup.md

 ### 8. Contribute!

-Help us keep Openbook going!
+Help us keep Okuna going!
 Please look into our open issues.
 All contribution, no matter how small, makes a big difference.

 ## Official work-arounds list